bandit-wen/ConGra/README.md

 # ConGra
-An Approach Combining Continuous-Time Quantum Walk and the Gravity Model for Super-Spreader Identification
+A Hybrid Approach Combining Continuous-Time Quantum Walks and the Gravity Model for Super-Spreader Identiﬁcation

 If you have any confusion, don't hesitate to get in touch with the author